 When is a medical loan better?

-So, choose wisely when it is about taking a decision which will affect you not only now but in near future too.
+So, choose wisely when it is about making a decision which will affect you not only now but in the near future too.